SeHellmann/ShinyAccumulators/README.md

-README: Shiny Application for Visualizing Sequential Sampling Confidence Models
+README: Shiny Application for simulating the weighted evidence and visibility model (WEV)
 ====

-This repository contains a shiny app that simulates observations of the 2DSD model (Pleskac & Busemeyer, 2010) for various parameter sets.
-In addition, the branch "OnlyDDM" contains a version, in which only the basic DDM is simulated without any post-decisional accumulation.
+This branch contains a shiny app that simulates observations of the WEV model (Rausch et al., 2019) for various parameter sets.

 ### Usage:
 In R or RStudio, run